andrewKOwong/mixedconclusions/content/blog/clps/index.md

 representing individual survey variables.
 For these, I tested various methods/attributes of the `_SurveyVar` objects (e.g. `has_valid_skips`, `lookup_answer`, `universe`, `note`, etc.)
-and compared against reference values from the codebook.
+and compared them against reference values from the codebook.

-For testing the coherence between displayed data table and the plots, I relied on manual visual testing.
+For testing the coherence between the data table and the plots, I relied on manual visual testing.
 Essentially, I picked a few variables at random and check if the size of the stacked bars and their tooltips match the data table.